-The Fund's principal financial liabilities are management fees payable.
-The Fund also has financial assets in the form of cash and cash equivalents and financial assets at FVTPL which are integral and directly derived out of its regular business.
+The Fund's principal financial liabilities are management fees payable and redemption payable.

+The Fund also has financial assets in the form of cash and cash equivalents and financial assets at FVTPL, dividend receivables and receivables from disposal of financial assets at FVTPL which are integral and directly derived out of its regular business.